breatheco-de/content/src/content/lesson/conditionals-in-programing-python.md

   - Conditions
   - Python
 description: >-
   Master logical conditions in Python!
-Learn how to use conditionals, logical operators, and if...else statements to control your code's flow.
+Learn about conditionals, logical operators, and if...else statements to enhance your coding skills.
 Discover more!
 ---
 ## Introduction to conditionals in Python